 The global TODO list contains all unfinished TODO items formatted and collected into a single place.

-also do this by specifying a prefix argument to
+You can also do this by specifying a prefix argument to

 org-todo-keywords is selected.

 Remote editing of TODO items means that you can change the state of a TODO entry with a single key press.
-The commands available in the TODO list are described in Agenda commands.
+The commands available in the TODO list are described in Commands in the Agenda Buffer.

 Normally the global TODO list simply shows all headlines with TODO keywords.
 This list can become very long.
 There are two ways to keep it more compact:

-org-agenda-todo-ignore-with-dateto exclude such items from the global TODO list.
+exclude some or all scheduled items from the global TODO list,